 The on-line course requires that the student take the “HeartCode BLS” course available from the AHA.
 Once that two-hour course is complete you may take the two-hour “BLS Skills Session.”
 The advantage of this approach is increased flexibility combined with smaller class sizes in the skills session.

-Classes are provided at the customer's site with 6 or more students and no travel charge.
+Classes are provided at the customer's site with 6 or more students.

 ERT has nationally recognized Regional Faculty and Training Center Faculty on staff that teach, mentor and monitor CPR and First-Aid instructors.